PAY ATTENTION TO ALL WARNINGS FROM LOCAL PUBLIC SAFETY OFFICIALS REGARDING SHELTER-IN-PLACE OR EVACUATION.

 - Identify local radio and television stations where you can find news and emergency alerts.
-Learn more here.
+Learn more on our Stay Informed page.

-- Familiarize yourself with the Delaware Emergency Management Agency’s shelter-in-place, evacuation, and sheltering information so you know what to expect.
+- Familiarize yourself with the Delaware Emergency Management Agency’s (DEMA) shelter-in-place, evacuation, and sheltering information so you know what to expect.
 Due to COVID-19, plans are constantly being updated to have the most current safety guidance from the CDC.

 - Before public safety officials tell you to evacuate, coordinate with friends and family outside the area for a comfortable place to go rather than staying at a shelter.
 Ask if they feel comfortable with having you in their home, potentially for several days or weeks.
 Check your destination’s travel restrictions due to COVID-19 (link opens in new tab), and have a few back up plans just in case.

 - Close and lock all windows and exterior doors.

 - Get your disaster supplies kit and make sure the radio is working or use a radio app on your phone.
 A list of local Delaware radio stations is available on our Stay Informed page.

 - Go to an interior room without windows.

 - Listen to your radio or television until you are told it is safe or you are told to evacuate.
-Local officials may call for evacuation in specific areas at greatest risk in your community.
+Local officials may call for evacuation to a safer place.

-- In the case of a chemical threat, an above-ground location is preferable because some chemicals are heavier than air, and may seep into basements even if the windows are closed.
+- In the case of a chemical or hazardous materials threat, an above-ground location is preferable because some chemicals are heavier than air and may seep into basements even if the windows are closed.
 Turn off all fans and heating and air conditioning systems.
 Close the fireplace damper.

 - Only seal off doors, windows, and vents if advised to do so by emergency management authorities.
 Listen to emergency broadcast information and carefully follow instructions regarding sealing your home or business facility.